 For queries like these, Birdeye’s chatbot can provide answers based on information provided by you about your business settings.
 This way, you can make sure that your customer service representatives are handling more complex questions.

 How can you implement livechat and chatbot on your website

 Want to get started with livechat and/or a chatbot?
 Birdeye can help.
 Birdeye’s all-in-one platform gives you access to both livechat and chatbot so that your team can respond to customer questions efficiently.
 You’ll be able to see all of your team’s customer conversations in one place, making it easy for you to follow up and make sure that your team never misses a message.

 Not a technology person?
 That’s okay.
 Birdeye’s support team can help walk you through the implementation of livechat and chatbot on your website.

 Can I train a chatbot to answer custom questions?

 Simply upload a list of commonly-asked questions and their answers to the Birdeye platform and allow your chatbot to answer these questions effortlessly on its own.
-You will be amazed how much time and resources the Birdeye Chatbot will save you..
+You will be amazed at how much time and resources the Birdeye Chatbot will save you.

 Stay on top of customer conversations with Birdeye

 No matter what method you choose for connecting with your customers, Birdeye can help you.
-There’s a reason why more than 80,000 businesses use Birdeye to help customers be found, be chosen, be connected, and be the best.
+There’s a reason why more than 90,000 businesses use Birdeye to help customers be found, chosen, connected, and be the best.